 While adrenaline (epinephrine) and noradrenaline (norepinephrine) are typical of the first (alarm) phase of the stress reaction (falling into cold water, inappropriate arrival of a police officer, etc.), the actual stress hormone is cortisol.

 The acute stress reaction in Selye's sense takes several hours during which an individual devotes all his or her survival strengths, sometimes at the cost of a certain self-harm.
 If stress stress ( Mcewen2000aal ) does not exceed the body's adaptation range, it will adapt to the shorter or longer time and enter the adaptation phase .
-In the adaptation phase, the body produces an increased amount of energy, but it is able to withstand permanent damage without any further damage.
+In the adaptation phase, the body produces an increased amount of energy, but it can tolerate the constant burden without any further damage.
 The level of stress hormones (mainly cortisol) is increased but stable - the burden is fully compensated.
 Depending on the size of the body's load and resources, the duration of the adaptation phase may vary greatly.
-The depletion phase (decompensation) is characterized by the exhaustion of the body's resources and the collapse of homeostasis.
-The level of stress hormones increases again, but the body no longer has the burden, the body of the millet from the last.
+The depletion phase (decompensation) is characterized by depletion of the body's resources and the collapse of homeostasis.
+The level of stress hormones is rising again, but the body no longer has the burden, the body of melee from the last.
 When damage reaches a non-returnable point, death occurs.

-With a load exceeding the adaptation range of the body, death can occur immediately without the development of an adaptation syndrome.
+With a load exceeding the adaptation range of the body many times, death can occur immediately without the development of an adaptation syndrome.
 Conversely, if the burden is sustained for a long time (within the long-term adaptation range), the depletion phase does not occur at all.
 The body reacts with physiological changes that allow for increased stress without suffering more damage.
-Example: The athlete's body adapts to increased mobility demands by increasing muscle mass.
+Example: The athlete's body adapts to increased movement demands by increasing muscle mass.
 Another example: Outdoors dog adapts easily to winter by cold adaptation.
 A slightly increased physical load does not generally damage the body - so sport is healthy.
 In contrast, chronic mental stress is not healthy.
-An alostatic burden of mental stress is detrimental to the body by increased cortisol levels and by immune changes , which together with neurological factors can contribute to chronic depression , obesity , hypertension and autoimmune diseases .
+An alostatic burden of mental stress is detrimental to the body by increased cortisol levels and by immune changes that, along with nerve factors, can contribute to chronic depression , obesity , hypertension, and autoimmune disease .